 Between 2008-2012 Alison ran Lively Minds on a purely voluntary basis alongside her job as a Government Lawyer.
 In recognition of her efforts in 2010 she was a finalist in the Vodafone World of Difference Award, in 2011 she won the prestigious Civil Service Award for Volunteering, in 2012 was short-listed for a Ghana UK-Based Achievement Award and in 2013 was a finalist in the Clarins Dynamisante Woman of the Year Award.
 In September 2012 The Waterloo Foundation generously gave us a grant to cover Alison’s salary and allow her to work for the charity full time.
 Alison now divides her time between Ghana, Uganda and the UK.

-Alison worked as a lawyer in Central Government for 7 years, specialising in criminal justice policy, human rights and public law, and before that spent 2 years training at Clifford Chance LLP.
+Alison worked as a lawyer in Central Government for 7 years, working in the Treasury Solicitor’s Department, Ministry of Justice and the Ministry of Defence.
+Before that spent 2 years training at Clifford Chance LLP.
 Prior to that she studied Modern History at St John’s College, Oxford University.

 Find out more about how Alison set up Lively Minds